Rapid progression of head and neck squamous carcinoma after hyperbaric oxygenation | Canada Hyperbarics Skip to main content

 What They Found

 The study presented four cases of head and neck cancer where patients experienced rapid worsening of their disease during or shortly after hyperbaric oxygenation.
-This observation prompted a review of existing literature on how hyperbaric oxygen interacts with tumors.
-The review noted that while HBOT is useful for infections, radionecrosis, and wound healing, its effect on tumor growth is largely inconclusive, with some evidence suggesting it might enhance pre-existing tumors.
+This observation prompted a review of existing literature on how hyperbaric oxygen interacts with tumours.
+The review noted that while HBOT is useful for infections, radionecrosis, and wound healing, its effect on tumour growth is largely inconclusive, with some evidence suggesting it might enhance pre-existing tumours.

 Canadian Relevance